-The engine the Platteville Clean Snowmobile Team decided to modify was a loop scavenged, semi-direct injection reed valve, 594 cubic centimeter (cc) Rotax engine.
-This engine is factory equipped with a tuned pipe and Rotax's Electronic Automatic Variable Exhaust (eR.A.V.E.) system.
+The engine the Platteville Clean Snowmobile Team decided to modify was an electronic direct injection reed valve, 594 cubic centimeter (cc) Rotax engine.
+This engine is factory equipped with a tuned pipe and 3-D Rotax Automatic Variable Exhaust (R.A.V.E.) system.